daniel-rusu/pods4k/immutable-arrays/README.md

 Calling `Collections.unmodifiableList(myMutableList)` doesn't copy the elements into a new immutable list but rather creates a view that wraps the original collection.
-Although the view won't allow mutation, the underlying collection that the view references can continue to mutate.
-This introduces a category of defects where a view is shared and intended to be processed right away but the underlying mutable list is modified again before it's processed.
+Although the view won't allow mutation, the underlying collection that the view references can continue to be mutated.
+This introduces a category of defects where a view is shared and intended to be processed right away but the underlying mutable list is modified again before the view is processed.
 This can happen when the view is shared and then a separate thread mutates the underlying list.
-Another scenario is when the processing logic is enhanced to delay the processing to a later time such as by adding it to some processing queue.
+Another scenario is when the processing logic gets updated to delay the processing to a later time such as by adding it to some processing queue.

 Immutable arrays don't have this problem as they can never be mutated by anyone.